kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_water.md

 ## Finding water

-Water can be found in most environments if you know where to look.
-Here are some sources and tips for procuring water in different terrains:

 ### Common water sources

-- **Rainwater**: Fresh rainwater collected directly in containers does not need purification.
+- **Rainwater**: Rainwater collected directly in containers does not need purification.
 However, if it has run over leaves or other surfaces, it should be purified.

 - **Snow and ice**: Melt snow and ice before drinking.
 Avoid eating snow directly as it can lower your core body temperature.
 Melted snow requires purification.